-CCHO’s overall goal is to create an effective affordable housing policy framework and adequate funding for the creation of affordable housing.
-Its issue scope reflects the broad community-building missions of its members, by addressing land use and zoning, employment and economic development, social services and environmental justice.
-A twin goal, essential in achieving the first, is to build the capacity of lower income and working class residents to determine their own priorities and carry out policies, strategies and development.
+CCHO’s overall goal is to create a comprehensive housing framework and substantial funding to meet the need for affordable housing.
+Our issue scope reflects the broad community-building missions of our members, addressing not only funding, but also land use and zoning, employment and economic development, social services and environmental justice.
+A twin goal, essential in achieving the first, is to build the capacity of San Francisco’s ower income and working class residents to determine their own priorities and carry out policies, strategies and development.

 The work of our member organizations has resulted in nearly 30,000 units of affordable housing, as well as thousands of construction and permanent jobs for city residents.

-Finally, we are working on ballot campaigns for November aimed at providing more funding and land for affordable housing, homeless services, and tenant protections.
+We are currently working on ballot campaigns aimed at providing more funding for affordable housing, homeless services, and tenant protections.